Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 7.3

+- Add context menu to study parashah in navigation and reminder boxes.
 - Fix tray balloon is displayed before the looming delay when mouse is no more over the trayv icon if not auto-hidden.

 #### 2021.04.30 - Version 7.2